symonkipkemei/SnapMe/README.md

 Currently snapping your revit model using the Windows Snipping tool is limited due to its limited resolution.
-Exporting images using ExportImage tool in revit is ideal but a tedious process as you have to input all the image settings every time you export.
+Exporting images using ExportImage tool in revit is ideal but a tedious process as you have to input all the image settings, name the image and select the folder every time you export.

 SnapMe simplifies and enhances the process by separating the settings and the Snap process.
 You just input your image settings (resolution & folder directory) once in every live revit session